 An interview with Jeff Szpirglas, author of over 20 books for all ages, including scary novels, short story collections, and “choose your own ending” adventures.
 Hear about his love of the horror genre, his interest in dramatic ironing and shifting points of view, and the inspiration for his scary stories.
 20 minutes.
-All ages.

 [1:10] Interview with Jeff Szpirglas